 Yet, if this Court transfers the present case to the Affordable Housing Council, it will be exercising its power in a fashion proscribed by Mt.
-Laurel

-II.
+Laurel II.
 The result of a transfer might very well be that the constitutional obligation of Denville will be disregarded and rendered meaningless for a period of at least two years by the absence of remedies before the Affordable Housing Council.

-4. Requiring plaintiffs to rely on voluntary compliance - As noted above, with the Constitution.
+4. Requiring plaintiffs to rely on voluntary compliance - As noted above, L. 1985 c.
+222 is not a statute that mandates or compels municipal compliance with the Constitution.
 It is a statute which establishes a scheme for official recognition of voluntary compliance by municipalities.
 Submission of a housing element and fair share housing ordinance to the Affordable Housing Council is a wholly voluntary act by any municipality.
 Participation in the AHC's mediation and review process is also voluntary.
-Once the Affordable Housing Council makes its determination, the municipality is free to adopt implementating ordinances or not, as it chooses.\
+Once the Affordable Housing Council makes its determination, the municipality is free to adopt implementating ordinances or not, as it chooses.